Fifth-wheel coupling: Origin

 The term fifth wheel comes from a similar coupling used on four-wheel horse-drawn carriages and wagons.
-The device allowed the front axle assembly to pivot in the horizontal plane, to facilitate turning.
+The device allowed the front axle assembly to pivot in the horizontal plane, to facilitate turning while preventing the vehicle from tipping over, which an axle alone might permit.
 A wheel would be placed on the rear frame section of the truck, which at the time had only four wheels, making the additional wheel the "fifth wheel".
 The trailer needed to be raised so that the trailer's pin would be able to drop into the central hole of the fifth wheel.

 Fifth wheels were originally not a complete circle and were hand forged.
 When mass production of buggy parts began in the early 19th century, fifth wheels were among the first products to be made.
 There were a number of patents awarded for fifth-wheel design.
 Edward and Charles Everett, Quincy, Illinois patented a type of fifth wheel in 1850, followed by Gutches' metallic head block and fifth wheel in 1870 and Wilcox fifth wheel in 1905.